kaizoku-o/io_predictive_kubernetes/README.md

 Commit message guidelines:

 *********************************************************************
-First line identifies Task number and task name. (less than 80 chars) Next you define the problem (If applicable)
+First line identifies Task number and task name (less than 80 chars).
+Next you define the problem (If applicable).
 Describe the fix/changes.
-Describe the testing (If applicable or just say not tested yet)
+Describe the testing (If applicable or just say not tested yet).

 Enlist the to-do tasks for this issue.
 (If applicable.
 You may choose to say it's in progress)